Celestial Objects as Strongly-Interacting Non-Annihilating Dark Matter Detectors: Summary Conclusion

 \section{Summary \& Conclusion}

 Celestial objects, owing to their enormous size and long lifetime, naturally act as novel DM detectors.
-We demonstrate that the continued existence of the Sun, Jupiter, Earth, and Moon provides stringent constraints on strongly-interacting asymmetric DM interactions over a wide mass range.
-These choices are well-motivated by the fact that each of these stellar objects is an optimal detector in a different regime as they cover a different range of size, density, and temperatures.
+We demonstrate that the continued existence of the Sun, Jupiter, Earth, and Moon provides stringent constraints on strongly-interacting non-annihilating DM interactions over a wide mass range.
+These choices are well-motivated by the fact that each of these stellar objects (except the Moon, which does not probe any additional parameter space as compared to the Jupiter and Sun, because of its much smaller size) is an optimal detector in a different regime as they cover a different range of size, density, and temperatures.
 We probe regions in the DM parameter space, which are entirely inaccessible to the existing DM searches, demonstrating the novelty of our analysis.
 Our proposal is simply based on the fact that non-annihilating DM particles from the Galactic halo get captured inside the stellar objects if they interact sufficiently with the nucleons.
 For heavy DM, these captured DM particles rapidly thermalize within a very small region around the stellar core, resulting in a tantalizingly large core-density.
 Once the core-density exceeds its critical threshold value, nascent BH forms inside the stellar core, eventually destroying the hosts.
 Mere existence of these stellar objects excludes such DM mass and cross-sections which predict the successful destruction of the hosts.
 We consider several stellar objects to demonstrate their potential as DM detectors and conclude that stellar objects with relatively larger sizes and low core temperatures, such as Jupiter, can probe the maximal DM mass window.
 Heavier DM masses are the most optimal for transmutation.
 However, as the nascent BH becomes smaller with an increase in DM mass, accretion becomes inefficient, and the Hawking evaporation becomes crucial, ceasing the transmutation for heavy DM masses.
 Overall, given these stringent exclusion limits, our work naturally inspires similar analysis for other celestial objects, such as Brown Dwarfs, Red Giants, and Exoplanets, once we have a better understanding of their density, temperature, and compositional properties.
 Finally, we point out an intriguing direction that the transmutation of celestial objects can lead to planetary mass BHs, possibly explaining the six ultrashort microlensing events observed in the OGLE data~\cite{Niikura:2019kqi}, NANOGrav detection of stochastic GW background~\cite{Domenech:2020ers}, as well as the BH hypothesis of Planet-9~\cite{Scholtz:2019csj}.
 Since, planet mass primordial BHs provide the viable solutions to this anomalies~\cite{Niikura:2019kqi,Domenech:2020ers,Scholtz:2019csj}, it would be interesting to explore the alternative solutions via transmutation.